Iraneus/betamedneed/how.md

 ## Getting information

-You can ask questions or make requests on 76 630 248 (phone call, SMS, or Whatsapp) or email ask@medneed.com.
+You can ask questions or make requests on 76 630 248 (Call/SMS/Whatsapp) or email ask@medneed.com.

 Our support team will provide professional guidance and point you to possible sources of help as necessary.